EthanSterbis/CFB-Offense-Analysis/README.md

 CFB Offense Analysis is an R project I developed to analyze the many facets of a college football offense.
 It involves gathering data from the cfbfastR package, including play-by-play data for FBS schools.
 Also included is [CFBD](https://collegefootballdata.com/) data again gathered via cfbfastR.
-A CFBD API Key is needed which you can receive for free [here](https://collegefootballdata.com/key).
+A CFBD API Key is needed which you can obtain for free [here](https://collegefootballdata.com/key).

 The outputs include 10 data visualizations intended to provide context and insight for a particular college football team's offensive usage, tendencies, efficiency, etc.